-- Intrameatal warts that cannot be fully visualised should be referred to urology for urethroscopy. - Most anogenital warts are benign and caused by HPV 6 and 11, which are of low oncogenicity.
-Women with warts (or whose partners have warts) should be advised to have regular cervical screening at the usual 3 year interval or as directed by preceding cytology result.
-Annual cytology is not required. - 10-20% of patients with warts at Sandyford will have other STIs.
+- Most anogenital warts are benign and caused by HPV 6 and 11, which are of low oncogenicity.
+The presence of anogenital warts does not alter routine cervical screening intervals for those eligible. - 10-20% of patients with warts at Sandyford will have other STIs.
 STI testing: HIV, syphilis and Chlamydia/gonococcal NAAT test is recommended when a patient presents with warts for the first time.
 Testing should be reoffered if there are new risks. - Application of 5% Acetic Acid to reveal subclinical or latent infection is not recommended. - Warts can appear or increase in size during pregnancy.